nesneros/my-omz-custom-dir/README.md

 * zsh-completions
 * fast-syntax-highlighting

+## asdf

+* Create .envrc in homedir to put asdf managed tools on path (and not use shims)

 ## Other installs

 * asdf
-* bat: On Linux it might be installed as 'batcat'.
-Create a symlink
-* direnv: Install with asdf
 * fasd
 * fzf
 * p10k prompt